Guide For Vietnam Trekking Tours in Sapa

 Black Hmong’s wear the clothes of dark blue or black color.
 Their women hide their long beautiful hair under interesting looking hats.
 Black Hmong people have migrated from Southern China about 300 years ago.
 They have a patriarchal social system and every village has a head who takes care of life of the entire village.
 In their religion, they believe in spirits of nature, different objects, and ancestors.

-Red Dao women shave their eyebrows and wear traditional red hats and many silver jewelry.
+Red Dao women shave their eyebrows and wear traditional red hats and many silver pieces of jewelry.
 You could meet them less often as their villages are far away from Sapa town.
 This tribe originally came from China too.
 And their religion is some kind of unique mixture of Confucianism, Buddhism, and Taoism.
 They are also experts in the field of herbal medicine.
 If you visit any of Red Dao villages you could expect to get a really nice herbal bath.
-It will be a great retreat after the trekking.
+It will be a great retreat after trekking.

 Tay is one of the largest ethnic groups in Vietnam and the most integrated into Vietnamese culture.
 These people are the first who appeared in Sapa.
 They wear dark blue cotton clothes with bright belts.
 Their culture and believes similar to Black H’mong and are based on worshiping spirits and ancestors.